Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \textbf{Intervention details: subject training ~~} During training, subjects in the intervention conditions learn about the domain’s dynamics and reward function, as well as the segment statistic specific to their condition (partial return or regret).
 They are shown the segment statistic while interacting with the delivery domain and taught how to compute it.
 We then provide subjects with a detailed example of how to use the taught segment statistic to generate preferences, have them practice with feedback, and finally ask them to label preferences over segment pairs from the delivery task.
 Subjects label preferences for 50 segment pairs with the elicitation question changed based on the condition.

+For this experiment, the grid-world domain used for both subject training and preference elicitation has deterministic transition dynamics.
+In deterministic MDPs, the regret segment statistic (Eq. \ref{eq:segmentregretstoch}) and the change-in-expected-return statistic (Eq. \ref{eq:segmentcer}) are equivalent.
+Therefore, in the $P_{regret}$-\textsc{Trained} condition, we instruct subjects to compute regret using the change-in-expected-return formulation.
+This allows us to teach a conceptually simpler quantity while remaining consistent with the regret model in this environment.
 Further details on the training protocol are provided in Appendix \ref{sec:teachingprefmodelsappendix}.

-\textbf{Hypothesis 1:} Training a human to follow a specific preference model will influence the human to give preferences according to that model.
+\textbf{Hypothesis 1:} Training a human to follow a specific preference model will influence the human to give preferences that are more in conformance with that model.

 We follow the procedure outlined in Section \ref{sec:showingprivelegedinfo} to evaluate evaluate Hypothesis 1 with results shown in Figure \ref{fig:trainedlikelihood}.
 Hypothesis 1 is supported; the intervention condition datasets are more likely under the respective target preference model than the control condition.
 Because samples are paired, we perform a Wilcoxon paired signed-rank test comparing the likelihood of samples in the control dataset to those in the dataset from training humans to follow a preference model, finding a statistically significant difference at $p < 0.01$ that further supports Hypothesis 1.
 See Appendix \ref{sec:traininglikelihoodappendix} for details.
 Additionally, we find that the accuracy over both the $P_{\Sigma_r}$-\textsc{Trained} and $P_{regret}$-\textsc{Trained} datasets is notably higher than the accuracy over the \textsc{Trained}-Control dataset given the noiseless version of the respective target preference model.
 These results, detailed in Appendix \ref{sec:noiselessaccuracy}, additionally support Hypothesis 1 with statistical significance at $p < 0.01$.